tonywu6/pyright-pybind11/README.md

 ## Comparing MyPy and Pyright

-The example script deliberately contains a typing error:
+The example script contains a typing error:

 ```py
 # def add(a: int, b: int) -> int: